Ajinkya Rahane: Test career

 Rahane was selected in the Test squad to play against West Indies in November 2011.
 Rahane was taken in the squad for 16 months and in his presence, he saw seven players make their debuts.
 His performance in the limited-overs cricket (ODI and T20I) during that period was not up to the mark, as he averaged around 25 in both ODI and T20I cricket, and struggled for form in the series against Pakistan and England (in January 2013).

-Rahane made his Test debut on 22 March 2013 against Australia in the Border-Gavaskar Trophy at Feroz Shah Kotla Stadium, Delhi.
-According to the media, Rahane got this chance through "sheer luck".
-Shikhar Dhawan, who made a dazzling start to his career in the third Test at Mohali, scoring 187 on debut, was the obvious choice for the Delhi Test until he suffered an injury to the knuckles of his left hand.
-Gautam Gambhir, who was picked as a replacement for Dhawan, was sidelined owing to jaundice.
-Rahane was handed his India Test cap which brought an end to a lean patch for Mumbai, who had not produced a Test player for India since May 2007.
+Rahane made his Test debut on 22 March 2013 against Australia in the Border-Gavaskar Trophy at Feroz Shah Kotla Stadium, Delhi.Rahane was handed his India Test cap which brought an end to a lean patch for Mumbai, who had not produced a Test player for India since May 2007.
 Two single-digit scores in the game prompted many to question Rahane's ability to handle pressure and replicate his domestic success at international level.

 Despite his failure in the debut match, Rahane was included in the playing eleven for the first match of India's tour of South Africa (2013–14).
 Batting in the lower-middle order, he made 209 runs at an average of 69.66 in the series (including a 96 off 157 balls at Kingsmead, Durban) against the bowling attack comprising Dale Steyn, Morne Morkel and Vernon Philander.
 "For a man who had spent many a tour and series warming up the bench, carrying drinks, wondering when his opportunity will come, he has taken his chance with both hands, even though it arrived in the most difficult of conditions to bat in", cricket pundit Sidharth Monga wrote.
 Rahane finished as India's third-highest run-getter in the series, but he was in the most precarious position of all before the series began.